 Are you looking for the best online incorporation service, but you’re not sure which one is the right choice for you?
-LegalZoom and Northwest Registered Agent are both services that can incorporate on your behalf.

 In this comparison, we’ll walk through the five main factors you need to consider when choosing between these services.
 Which one is the better overall option?

-- Assessed the quality of customer service based on reviews, as well as our own personal experiences.
+- Assessed the quality of customer service.

-- Reviewed the turnaround times for incorporating.
+- Reviewed the turnaround times for incorporating online.

 That said, as you’ll see in our comparison below, Northwest Registered Agent wins out as the better incorporation service.
 They are $100 more affordable, have better features and very positive customer reviews online.
 In fact, they’re one of the top services to incorporate online.